iaifi/iaifi.github.io/phd-summer-school.md

 * Students who wish to stay for the Workshop will be able to book the same rooms through the weekend and the Workshop if they choose and the Workshop registration fee will be waived for students participating in the Summer School.

 ## Workshop
 The IAIFI Summer Workshop will bring together researchers from across Physics and AI for two days of plenary talks, poster sessions, and networking to promote research at the intersection of Physics and AI.
+The Workshop will be hybrid with both in-person and virtual attendance options.
 The full workshop program will be released in May 2022.

 ### Plenary Speakers
 **IAIFI Senior Investigators/Affiliates in bold**